innovyze/Open-Source-Support/01 InfoWorks ICM/01 Ruby/01 InfoWorks/0060  - ODIC and SQL, Ruby  Scripts for Importing InfoSewer to ICM/readme.md

 - SET calculate wet well area.sql: Calculates area information from diameters imported from InfoSewer

 **Links**
-- Find_Pumps.sql: Converts conduits to pumps in the model
+- Find_Pumps.sql: Identifies pumps in the model
 - SET pump on and off.sql: Calculates and sets the on and off levels for pumps
 - SET number_of_barrels.sql: Calculates and sets the number of barrels for pipes
-- Use full solution for forcemains.sql: Sets parameters to use full solution
-- Use forcemain solution for forcemains.sql: Sets parameters to use forcemain solution
+- SET FM roughness to Mannings.sql: Sets the roughness coefficients for forcemains

 **Subcatchments**
 - Create_Subcatchments.sql: Creates subcatchments in the model

-**RTK Hydrograph**
-- Assign R Values.sql: Calculates and assigns R values to corresponding fields in ICM

 ## How about Steady State InfoSewer in ICM?